ibm-cloud-docs/containers/cs_ingress_monitor.md

     2. Click **Monitoring sources**.
     3. Follow the instructions for installing a monitoring agent to your cluster.

-    Note that it may take a few minutes for your agent to finish installing.
+    Note that it might take a few minutes for your agent to finish installing.

 3. In the [Monitoring console](https://cloud.ibm.com/observe/monitoring){: external}, click **Open Dashboard** for the instance that you provisioned.